bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/pre-commit.md

 Addressing any failures reported by these hooks locally will result in a smaller turn around time in getting those issues addressed.
-This in turn will save time when submitting changes in a Pull Request, as you have already dealt with any errors that this tool may report.title: (.*)
+This in turn will save time when submitting changes in a Pull Request, as you have already dealt with any errors that this tool may report.
-date: 2021-03-31

-date: 2021-03-30

 The package itself is installed in typical Python fashion by using the Pip command: